minibolt-guide/minibolt/guide/system/configuration.md

 This allows for better security because it's not inside any user's home directory.
 Additionally, it's easier to move that directory somewhere else, for instance to a separate drive, as you can just mount any storage option to `/data`.

+💡 Remember the next command is not necessary if you previously followed the [Store data in a secondary disk](../bonus/system/store-data-secondary-disk.md#case-1-build-it-during-system-installation---recommended) bonus guide searching to store the data in a secondary disk; because the **(/data)** folder was previously created.

 * Create the data folder

   ```sh
   $ sudo mkdir /data
   ```

-💡 Remember this command is not necessary if you previously followed the [Store data in a secondary disk](../bonus/system/store-data-secondary-disk.md#case-1-build-it-during-system-installation---recommended) bonus guide searching to store the data in a secondary disk; because the **(/data)** folder was previously created.
+💡 If the prompt shows you: `mkdir: cannot create directory '/data': File exists` probably you followed [Store data in a secondary disk](../bonus/system/store-data-secondary-disk.md) bonus guide, then ignore it and follow with the next command

 * Assing to the `admin` user as the owner of the **(/data)** folder